The Team

 Carol Abberley

-I have worked at Queen Emma’s Primary School as a Learning Support Assistant for several years.
-I have seen many children grow into themselves achieving goals they only dreamt of.
-Their look of delight, amazement of what they had have just discovered and wonderment to learn more, gives me encouragement and a need to develop myself in this role.
+I have worked at Queen Emma’s Primary School as a Learning Support Assistant for many years.
+I have seen children grow into themselves achieving goals they only dreamt of.
+Their looks of delight and amazement in what they have just discovered and wonderment to learn more, gives me encouragement and a need to develop myself in this role.
 Working in most areas of the school has deepened my understanding of developmental needs and shown me where my strengths are.
 I feel proud to be a part of this dedicated team.

 Qep ACO